The Assistance Fund of Cambodia "ABOUT US"

 Mark Abatangelo -RTD- Director

-Over his more than a decade in Cambodia he has been active in helping transport children from remote villages to Phnom Penh for corrective cleft-lip surgery and devoting in his time and energy to the causes and his understanding of the Cambodian (Khmer) culture, Mark is a welcome addition to the board.
+Over his decades in Cambodia, he has been active in helping transport children from remote villages to Phnom Penh for corrective cleft-lip surgery and devoting his time and energy to the causes of our organization and his understanding of the Cambodian (Khmer) culture makes him a valuable member of our board,